-Provide effective and efficient administration of all agency programs and functions through executive leadership, information technology, telecommunications management, financial administration, human resources, legal services, procurement and contracts, fleet management, asset and risk management, mail and messenger services, and other key support services.
+To protect effective and efficient administration of all agency programs and functions through executive eadership, information technology, telecommunications management, financial administration, human resources, legal services, procurement and contracts, fleet management, asset and risk management, mail and messenger services, and other key support services.

-- 1. Provide central administration functions, through the offices of the Commissioners, the Executive Director, Administrative Services, and Legal Services. - 2.
+- 1. Provide central administration functions through TCEQ's offices of the Commissioners, the Executive Director, Administrative Services, and Legal Services. - 2.
 Provide information-resource functions-including enterprise applications, information security, telecommunication systems, and data and records management. - 3.
 Provide other support services necessary to ensure that program responsibilities are met. - 4.
-Advise the executive director and agency management on legal matters related to employment law, government ethics, procurements, grants and contracting, and the Public Information Act.

-- 5. Provide legal support to the Office of Administrative Services. - 6.
+Advise the executive director and agency management on legal matters related to employment law, government ethics, procurements, grants and contracting, and the Public Information Act. - 5.
+Provide legal support to TCEQ's Office of Administrative Services. - 6.
 Support the agency's program areas in carrying out rulemaking functions. - 7.
-Provide administrative support to the Office of Legal Services.
+Provide administrative support to TCEQ's Office of Legal Services.

 - Financial reporting.
-The agency develops and publishes all required financial and budget reports-such as the Annual Financial Report, the Operating Budget, the Legislative Appropriations Request, etc.-to demonstrate that the agency is operating in a fiscally prudent manner. - Encourage fraud reporting.
+The agency develops and publishes all required financial and budget reports-such as the Annual Financial Report, the Operating Budget, and the Legislative Appropriations Request-to demonstrate that the agency is operating in a fiscally prudent manner. - Encourage fraud reporting.
 The public and staff may anonymously submit allegations of fraud, waste, or abuse. - Minimize legal risk.
-The agency protects the state from unnecessary legal risk by ensuring that appropriate policies and practices are in place for contracts, grants, procurement, employment law, records retention, public-service ethics, and the processing and distribution of information for the public. - Procurement compliance.
+The agency protects the state from unnecessary legal risk by ensuring that appropriate policies and practices are in place for contracts, grants, procurement, employment law, records retention, government ethics, and the processing and distribution of information for the public. - Procurement compliance.
 TCEQ supports best business practices that are compliant with state procurement laws and ensure competitive contracting processes that will result in the best value for the state. - Cost-saving-suggestions program.
-All agency staff may suggest areas of potential cost savings. - Auditing Services.
-The agency maintains the Chief Auditor's Office to provide assurance and advisory services that help meet agency goals and objectives.
-They provide independent and objective information, analyses, and recommendations to assist management in effecting constructive change, managing business risk, or improving compliance and accountability of the regulated community and business partners.
+All agency staff may suggest areas of potential cost savings. - Auditing services.
+The agency's Chief Auditor's Office provides assurance and advisory services that help meet agency goals and objectives.
+This office provides independent and objective information, analyses, and recommendations to assist management in effecting constructive change, managing business risk, and improving compliance and accountability of the regulated community and business partners.